PrincetonUniversity/VA-gerrymander/README.md

   - Demographic data from the census at the census block level (including, importantly for this case, the African-American voting age population of the blocks and precincts)
   - A hydrologic map of major rivers, the Chesapeake Bay, and the Atlantic Ocean
-  - A road map of Virginia, including everything from major highways to city streets
+  - A road map of Virginia, including everything from major highways to city streets He did not have access to the addresses of incumbents or potential challengers.
+Because Virginia does not register voters on the basis of party, he also lacked such data.

 His process was as follows:
   - First, redraw the district boundaries to roughly coincide with city & county boundaries.
 While some consideration to the cores of prior districts is given, the constitutional deficiencies in the existing map diminishes this as a priority.